|Setting:||Large Town Setting|

 The College of New Rochelle (CNR) in suburban New York is a Catholic liberal arts school with a variety of campus locations and academic schools.

-CNR has the following branches: New Rochelle (main campus), Brooklyn, Co-op City, DC 37, John Cardinal O’Connor (South Bronx), and Rosa Parks (Harlem).
+CNR has the following branches: New Rochelle (main campus), Brooklyn, Co-op City, John Cardinal O'Connor (South Bronx), and Rosa Parks (Harlem).

-The School of Arts and Sciences is for women, and undergraduate degrees are offered in programs including: Art Therapy, Environmental Studies, Modern and Classical Languages, Pre-Medicine, and Religious Studies.
+The School of Arts and Sciences offers undergraduate degrees in programs including Art Therapy, Environmental Studies, Modern and Classical Languages, Pre-Medicine, and Religious Studies.
 Study abroad opportunities are available for academic credit.
 Internships are also available to those who are interested.

 The CNR Graduate School has master's and certificate programs in the following: Career Development, Communication Studies, Gerontology and Thanatology, Long Term Care Administration, and Mental Health Counseling.

 The School of New Resources is for working adults and provides coursework in areas such as Communications and Foreign Languages.

 The School of Nursing has bachelor's and master's degrees and is designed for those who are looking for careers in health care.